TREXXX27/100-Days-Of-Code/readme.md

 -    max() function in C++ works only for 2 variables.
 For more then 2 variables we can use this way -

                 max(max(a,b),c);
+-    Saw editorial of [CP-19](https://codeforces.com/contest/1406) and discussed the same with [Kuee](https://github.com/TheSherlockHomie).

 **Thoughts :**